himanshumahaur/cryptools/CC/README.md

 - **Frequency Analysis**: Computes the frequency distribution of letters in the encrypted message and compares it with standard English letter frequencies.
 - **Key Estimation**: Determines the most likely key by comparing the frequency distributions.

+## Dictionary Attack

+This implementation employs a dictionary attack strategy to estimate the Caesar cipher key:

+- **Decryption and Dictionary Matching**: The program decrypts the encrypted message using all possible Caesar cipher keys (0 to 25) and compares the results with a predefined dictionary of common words to identify the key that produces the most meaningful output.

+- **Key Estimation**: The key corresponding to the decrypted message with the highest number of matching dictionary words is considered the most likely encryption key.

 ## License